 The audio demo above only uses drum kits from this pack.
 No MIDI patterns are included, and no games were sampled.

-In the early days of drum sounds for the original sound chip, many of the games just used the noise track to simulate very basic kick, snare and hihat sounds.
-Others used the pulse waves in combination with the noise track for basic "bleepy" sounding drums, with the noise usually acting as the transient sound and the pulse wave pitch bending downwards for the tonal component.
-In this case, the kick, snare and tom sounds would all be similar sounding, with the pitch being the main difference among them.
-The triangle track was usually reserved for the bass instrument in the music, and it was only later that more and more sound designers were using it to provide the tonal component for the drum sounds (see the complementary pack, 8-Bit Drum Kits).
+In the early days of drum sounds for the original sound chip, many games relied solely on the noise channel to simulate basic kick, snare, and hi-hat sounds.
+Other games began incorporating pulse waves alongside the noise channel to create "bleepy" drum sounds.
+In these cases, the noise served as the transient element, while the pulse wave provided a tonal component through downward pitch bends.
+The kick, snare, and tom sounds would all be similar sounding, with only the pitch being the main difference among them.
+Meanwhile, the triangle wave was typically reserved for basslines in music and only later adopted by sound designers for drum sounds (see the complementary pack, 8-Bit Drum Kits).

-All of the drum kits have the same drum mapping, with a minimum of two kick drums, three snare drums, four toms, closed and open hihats, one crash cymbal, and additional sounds to make a 16 sample drum kit.
-The Ableton Live kits conform to the General MIDI drum mapping to match Ableton's other drum kit instruments, while all other formats adhere to the standard "finger drumming" layout of 16-pad interfaces.
+All drum kits in this pack share a consistent drum mapping, featuring at least two kick drums, three snare drums, four toms, closed and open hi-hats, one crash cymbal, and additional sounds to complete a 16-sample drum kit.
+The Ableton Live kits follow the General MIDI drum mapping, matching Ableton's other drum instruments, while all other formats use the standard "finger drumming" layout for 16-pad interfaces.

 Drum kit formatting provided by Uppercussion.